 Game Questions & Answers (Q&A) service lets you ask questions about video games for game consoles or PC games.
 So ask your Jewel Factory question for iPhone - iPod and get answers from real gamers or answer questions and share your insights and experience with the rest of the gaming community.
-Note: This apple iPhone game app may also be compatible with the game app for apple iPad.

 Question & Answers

 Jewel cutter full

 I know I'm just not getting it, but every time I attempt the tutorial, I hit "Buy" and I get the screen that says Jewel Cutter is full.
 I go back to the home page and I'm in a loop.
 It's frustrating.
 What am I doing wrong.